gwax/www-gwax/posts/2004/01/fish-are-good-college-pets.rst

 and hunt down some other fish for him to eat.
 I would have done so before, but difficulty arises in that many fish carry dangerous parasites and the feeder fish at the local PetCo™ carry fatal ones to oscars.
-He does eat sushi, leftover Chinese, hotdogs and all sorts of other such things.
+He does eat sushi, leftover Chinese, hot dogs and all sorts of other such things.

 All in all, I'm quite fond of Tickles and very glad that I got him.